Code-Institute-Submissions/Entrepreneur-Bookshelf/README.md

 <span id="features"></span>

-## 2. Features (TO DO) ⚙
+## 2. Features ⚙

-- **Navigation bar:** It allows users to easily access all the sections of the webpage and content on the King Metric's app, at all times.
-It also provides a direct button taking them to the "Convert" section.
+- **Navigation bar:** It allows readers to easily access all the sections of the app and content, at all times.
-- **Home section:** It welcomes users with a quick pitch about King Metric and those still using the Imperial System.
-It also provides a big button taking users to the "Convert" section.
-- **Footer:** It allows users to easily access all the sections of the webpage and content on the King Metric's app, at all times.
-It also provides a direct button taking them to the "Convert" section.
-Additionally, it provides users with direct links to the app where the content was taken from for the "Origins" and "The Others" section.
+- **Home page:** It welcomes readers with the list of all books already entered in the bookshelf.
+It also provides easy navigation.
+If a reader is logged in, they will also be able to edit their books and mark them as read.
-- **Origins section:** It allows users to learn a bit about the history of the Metric System and where it came.
+- **Footer section:** It allows readers to know the purpose of the app, get in touch with the developer and know a bit more about him by visiting his website.
-- **The Others section:** It enables users to learn a bit about who is still officially using the Imperial System.
-- **Convert section:** It enables users to convert Imperial units to the Metric System.
-It provides conversion for units in Length, Area, Volume and Weight.
-It also provides a reset button, to clear the converter for new calculations if necessary.
-- **Contact section:** It allows users to get in touch with the developer through a simple and fully functional contact form.
+- **Registration:** It allows visitors to register as readers in the app.
+- **Logging In:** It allows registered readers to access their accounts.
+- **Adding a new book:** It allows readers to add books to their to-read list.
+- **Profile page:** Readers can view all books they have yet to read.
+It also allows them to edit the book if needed, and mark them as read.
+- **Manage Categories page:** It allows the admin of the app to manage the book categories.
+That includes adding new categories, editing and deleting existing ones.
+- **Logging Out:** It allows registered readers that are logged in into their accounts, to log out from them.

+### 2.1 Potential Features/Improvements 🧰

+- **Archiving books:** Instead of marking books as read and removing them from the readers' view, there's potential to archive them, and not delete them from the database.
+- **Recovering archived books:** Give readers an option to unarchive the books that they marked as read in the past.
+- **Adding already listed books to their profile:** Allow readers that are reviewing books listed by other readers, also to add them to their own to-read list.
+- **Readers communication:** To allow readers to communicate with each other.

 _<div align="right"><p style="text-align: right"><a href="#top">Back to top</a></p></div>_